prisma/specs/binaries/Readme.md

 ## Naming Convention

-All downloaded binaries must follow the naming convention outlined by the [Table of Binaries](#table-of-binaries).
-TK Fix the link
+All downloaded binaries must follow the naming convention outlined by the [Table of Binaries](#pre-built-binary-targets).

 This includes both binaries downloaded for a generator and downloaded for CLI commands.

 ## Custom Binary

-In case a binary for your platform is not listed in the [Pre-built Binary Targets](#TK-Add-link).
-Please follow this section of the docs to build a custom binary.
-TK Link docs
+In case a binary for your platform is not listed in the [Pre-built Binary Targets](#pre-built-binary-targets).
+Please follow [this section](https://github.com/prisma/prisma2/blob/custom_binary/docs/core/generators/photonjs.md#compiling-custom-binary) of the docs to build a custom binary.

 # Binary Protocols